Biography of Dr. Standler

 Atmospheric Physics

-During 1967-77, when I was a full-time physics student, I took the usual physics classes to prepare me to do research and solve problems in almost any area of classical physics.
+During 1967-77, when I was a full-time physics student in a university, I took the usual physics classes to prepare me to do research and solve problems in almost any area of classical physics.
 There are some themes in physics, such as oscillations and motion of waves, that occur in many areas of physics (e.g., mechanics, acoustics, optics, electromagnetism, plasma physics, etc.), and understanding these themes make it easier to learn new areas of physics.
-During 1971-79, I did scientific research in atmospheric physics, including lightning.

 Electrical Engineering